siti34/nnk-computation/README.md

 The processing workflow consists of seven steps, implemented in `src/pipeline.py`:

-1. **Load trial data** -- Parse all Vicon CSV files (static, digitiser, rotation, dynamic) using the dual-structure format (force plate section + trajectory section).
+1. **Load trial data** : Parse all Vicon CSV files (static, digitiser, rotation, dynamic) using the dual-structure format (force plate section + trajectory section).
-2. **Build reference LCS** -- Construct a local coordinate system for each marker cluster from the static trial via Singular Value Decomposition (SVD) of the mean-centred marker positions.
+2. **Build reference LCS**: Construct a local coordinate system for each marker cluster from the static trial via Singular Value Decomposition (SVD) of the mean-centred marker positions.
-3. **Detect marker swaps** -- Check for and correct marker label inconsistencies between trials by comparing inter-marker distance patterns against the static reference.
+3. **Detect marker swaps** : Check for and correct marker label inconsistencies between trials by comparing inter-marker distance patterns against the static reference.
-4. **Register anatomical landmarks** -- Auto-segment the digitiser tip (DT) trajectory to detect stationary contact periods, extract landmark positions, and express them in cluster-local coordinates.
+4. **Register anatomical landmarks**: Auto-segment the digitiser tip (DT) trajectory to detect stationary contact periods, extract landmark positions, and express them in cluster-local coordinates.
-5. **Estimate joint centres** -- Compute the Hip Joint Centre (HJC) by fitting spheres to femoral marker trajectories during rotation trials (Levenberg-Marquardt optimisation).
+5. **Estimate joint centres**: Compute the Hip Joint Centre (HJC) by fitting spheres to femoral marker trajectories during rotation trials (Levenberg-Marquardt optimisation).
 Compute the Knee Joint Centre (KJC) as the epicondyle midpoint and the Ankle Joint Centre (AJC) as the malleoli midpoint.
-6. **Compute clinical angles** -- Define the frontal plane from the femoral mechanical axis and transepicondylar axis, then compute all five HTO angles by projecting relevant vectors onto this plane.
+6. **Compute clinical angles**: Define the frontal plane from the femoral mechanical axis and transepicondylar axis, then compute all five HTO angles by projecting relevant vectors onto this plane.
-7. **Export results** -- Write static angles, landmarks, dynamic angle time-series, and rigidity validation to JSON and CSV files.
+7. **Export results**: Write static angles, landmarks, dynamic angle time-series, and rigidity validation to JSON and CSV files.

 An **alternative algebraic pipeline** (`main_algebraic.py`) replaces the nonlinear sphere-fit in step 5 with a linearised least-squares approach that mirrors the Mathematica reference implementation, allowing direct cross-validation.